 Rehabilitation and Holistic Services

-A separate section of the FORGE facility will focus on rehabilitation services leading to faster recovery after combat or training injuries.
+A separate section of the FORGE facility focuses on rehabilitation services leading to faster recovery after combat or training injuries.
 The facility features a holistic program led by physical therapists, counselors, dieticians, cognitive coaches, and interpersonal experts.
-Classrooms will support education for performance nutrition including an area to prepare meals, clinical space, and areas for family counseling or financial classes.
+Classrooms support education for performance nutrition including an area to prepare meals, clinical space, and areas for family counseling or financial classes.

-A synthetic training environment on the second floor will use cutting-edge training methods such as simulations, augmented and virtual reality, and biometric and neurological sensors.
-Soldiers will learn how to connect with others, negotiate and resolve conflicts, read verbal and nonverbal cues, and be adaptive and resilient.
+A synthetic training environment on the second floor uses cutting-edge training methods such as simulations, augmented and virtual reality, and biometric and neurological sensors.
+Soldiers learn how to connect with others, negotiate and resolve conflicts, read verbal and nonverbal cues, and be adaptive and resilient.

-Once the building is completed, there will be partnerships with industries, professional sports and academia to bring the latest technologies and innovations to enhance special operation forces.
+Partnerships with industries, professional sports and academia bring the latest technologies and innovations to enhance special operation forces.

 Building Systems and Strategies

-The building and site are being designed using low impact development strategies.
+The building and site were designed using low impact development strategies.
 The building systems include fire detection and suppression, energy management control integrated to match the local system, unclassified and classified communications networks, surveillance, and electronic access control.
 The design and construction follow high performance and sustainable building requirements.